spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### int get_frame()

-Get the current global frame count since the game was started.
+Get the current frame count since the game was started.
 You can use this to make some timers yourself, the engine runs at 60fps.
+This counter is paused if you block PRE_UPDATE from running, and also doesn't increment during some loading screens, even though state update still runs.

 ### get_frametime